minakhan01/TeamComputerVision/face-recognition1/README.md

 ### Train the model

-1. Run the train_model_tf.py file to train using Tensorflow
+1. Run the train_model_tf.py file to train using Tensorflow.
+Remember to delete the tmp/ folder first if other faces are added or else you will face errors with shape of the output data.

 		python train_model_tf.py